 The plasma half-life of phenytoin in man averages 22 hours, with a range of 7 to 42 hours.
-Steady-state therapeutic drug levels are achieved at least 7 to 10 days (5-7 half-lives) after initiation of therapy with recommended doses of 300 mg/day.
+Steady-state therapeutic drug levels are achieved at least 7 to 10 days after initiation of therapy with recommended doses of 300 mg/day.
+For oral formulations of phenytoin, peak serum levels occur 11⁄2 to 3 hours after administration.
 Phenytoin has an apparent volume of distribution of 0.6 L/kg and is highly bound (90%) to plasma proteins, mainly albumin.